F1Mider/japan-rail-history/my_presentation.md

 * Plot all stations that have been to
 * Plus, connecting each depart and arrive station
 * Sadly, only with straight line
-* Somehow, the brushing is not working the same way after exported
+* Somehow, the brushing is not working the same way as it was
 * And you cannot really do anything else from it

 ---